alessandroarmando/katacoda-scenarios/gpg/step2-public-key-encryption.md

 ##_Generating a new keypair

-The command-line option `--gen-key` is used to create a new primary keypair.
+The command-line option `--gen-key` is used to create a new primary keypair:

 `gpg --gen-key`{{execute}}

 GnuPG is able to create several different types of keypairs, but a primary key must be capable of making signatures: